sajalverma17/GitBranchDiffer/README.md

 ## Contributions

 All contributions welcome.
-The plug-in aims to make reviews easier, but ubiquitous dev-tasks (for example, git-pull before applying GitBranchDiffer filter) are expected to be done by users via existing tools in VS/CLI and are to be kept out of this plugin.
-However, any suggestions/ideas can be discussed, and assigned freely to whomever interested in contributing.
+Any suggestions/ideas can be discussed, and possibly assigned freely to whomever interested in contributing.
+To report a bug, please use the [bug template](https://github.com/sajalverma17/GitBranchDiffer/issues/new?assignees=&labels=bug&template=bug-report.md&title=)

 ### Build